 You can request a Social Security card for your newborn at the hospital at the same time you apply for a birth certificate.
 If you don't, you'll need to file a Form SS-5 with the Social Security Administration and provide proof of the child's age, identity and U.S. citizenship.

-$1,000 child credit.
 A new baby also delivers a $1,000 child tax credit, and this is a gift that keeps on giving every year until your dependent son or daughter turns 17.
 You get the full $1,000 credit no matter when during the year the child was born.

 Unlike a deduction that reduces the amount of income the government gets to tax, a credit reduces your tax bill dollar for dollar.
 So, the $1,000 child credit will reduce your tax bill by $1,000.
 The credit is phased out at higher income levels, beginning to disappear as income rises above $110,000 on joint returns and above $75,000 on single and head of household returns.
 For some lower-income taxpayers, the credit is "refundable," meaning that if it more than exceeds income tax liability for the year, the IRS will issue a refund check for the difference.

-Filing status.
 If you are married, having a child will not affect your filing status.
 But if you're single, having a child may allow you to file as a head of household rather than using the single filing status.
 That would give you a bigger standard deduction and more advantageous tax brackets.
-To qualify as a head of household, you must pay more than half the cost of providing a home for a qualifying person -- and your new son or daughter qualifies.
+To qualify as a head of household, you must pay more than half the cost of providing a home for a qualifying person — and your new son or daughter qualifies.

-For a couple without children, the chance to claim this credit disappears when income on a joint return exceeds $18,740 in 2011 ($19,190 in 2012).
-Having a child, though, pushes the cut off to about $41,132 in 2011 ($42,130 in 2012).
-The income cut off for this credit rises higher if you have two or more children.
+For a couple without children, the chance to claim this credit disappears when income on a joint return exceeds $20,020 in 2014.
+Having a child, though, pushes the cut off to about $43,941 in 2014.
+The income cut off is even higher if you have two or more children.

-Child care credit.
-If you pay for child care to allow you to work -- and earn income for the IRS to tax -- you can earn a credit worth between $600 and $1,050 if you're paying for the care of one child under age 13 or between $1,200 and $2,100 if you're paying for the care of two or more children under 13.
+If you pay for child care to allow you to work — and earn income for the IRS to tax — you can earn a credit worth between $600 and $1,050 if you're paying for the care of one child under age 13 or between $1,200 and $2,100 if you're paying for the care of two or more children under 13.
 The size of your credit depends on how much you pay for care (you can count up to $3,000 for the care of one child and up to $6,000 for the care of two or more) and your income.
 Lower income workers (with adjusted gross income of $15,000 or less) can claim a credit worth up to 35% of qualifying costs, and the percentage gradually drops to a floor of 20% for taxpayers reporting AGI more than $43,000.